 - Frigatebird chicks begin to hatch.

-- Galapagos hawk begin their courting on different islands.
+- Galapagos hawks begin their courting on different islands.

-- Giant tortoises get back to the highlands of Santa Cruz.
+- Giant tortoises return to the highlands of Santa Cruz.

 - Marine Iguana eggs start hatching.